lexaux/alexche.cyou/content/blog/low_tech_high_life/index.md

 It must be very nice to be able to open the door lock from your phone, or change PIN code on the go.
 At the same time, if the batteries deplete, or connectivity is lost, you might find yourself in a bad situation.
 There is a good saying - all it works well until it does not.

-Technology often comes with liabilities though.
+Technology comes with liabilities.

 If you use a smart, connected lock, you would need to replace batteries on time, and also arrange for a backup plan if something goes wrong.
 If you build a software system, you have to feed resource to just maintain it - fix the bugs, migrate to new and updated versions of the language, platform, libraries, and API it consumes, which evolve independently of your will.

-Thus, the stone is a climax of simplification for the 'self check-in' feature.
+Thus, the stone with keys under it is a climax of simplification for the 'self check-in' feature.

 ## Thoughts